Skip to main content

 DeploymentDaemonSet (Agent mode, one pod per node)

-Log sourcePods labelled mif.moreh.io/log.collect=true (kubernetes_logs)
+Log sourcePods labelled mif.moreh.io/log.collect=true, plus AIGateway pods (app.kubernetes.io/name=aigateway) collected automatically (kubernetes_logs)

 Tolerationsunschedulable, compute, amd.com/gpu